 Envelopes for mailing are obtained through ABC Legal.
 They will come with pre-paid postage and will be marked “Personal and Confidential”.

-We have 20 days to file a proof after the date of service or date of mailing.
+ABC Legal has only 20 days to file a proof with the court after the date of service or date of mailing.
 If proofs are not filed within this window, the service will be rejected by the court - costing us time, money, and potentially customers.

 Due to these tight time-frames, it is encouraged that process servers file their own proofs in their local courts.
 This leads to faster pay for you and happier customers for us all.